karlkfi/kpt-config-sync/docs/user_guide.md

 1. Both policyspace and namespace directory names must be valid Kubernetes namespace names (i.e. [DNS Label](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md)) and must be unique in the hierarchy.
-In addition a name cannot be "default", "nomos-system", or have "kube-" prefix.
+In addition a name cannot be `default`, `nomos-system`, or have `kube-` prefix.
-1. Any other file not explicitly mentioned above is ignored by Nomos in this release (e.g. OWNERS files).

 There are no requirements on file names or how many resources are packed in a file.
+Any other file not explicitly mentioned above is ignored by Nomos in this release (e.g. OWNERS files).

 When a valid tree is committed to Git and synced, Nomos controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
-In this example, Nomos automatically creates "shipping-dev", "shipping-staging", and "shipping-prod" namespaces.
+In this example, Nomos automatically creates `shipping-dev`, `shipping-staging`, and `shipping-prod` namespaces.
 We discuss specific policy types and their enforcement in later sections.

 Note that when using Git as source of truth, it is up to the repo owners to set